kevinbaijnath/Neighborhood-Map/README.md

 # Neighborhood-Map

 This application depicts restaurants in the Seattle area on google maps.
 Users are able to live filter restaurants as well as view Yelp ratings and Flickr images for each restaurant.

+If you would like to see a sample of the application, please click [here](http://kevinbaijnath.com/neighborhood-map)

 ## Getting Started